-Once a riverbed, our benchland Rutherford Estate has 74 acres planted to Sauvignon Blanc, Cabernet Sauvignon, Merlot and Petit Verdot.
+Once a riverbed, our benchland Rutherford Estate has 74 acres planted to Sauvignon Blanc, Cabernet Sauvignon, and Merlot.
 The estate is also home to our fruits and vegetables, beehives, and our growing flock of egg-laying chickens.

 With over 500 varietals of organic heirloom fruits and vegetables, our diverse ranch defies the monoculture that reigns supreme in Napa Valley.
 Our chefs collaborate with our agriculture team to carefully select varietals that will thrive and provide the finest produce for our restaurant and farmer’s market throughout the year.
 Our bounty includes Purple Dark Opal basil, Black from Tula tomatoes, Delicata squash, Chioggia beets, Green Globe artichokes, Purple Peruvian potatoes, Blenheim apricots, Arctic Rose nectarines, Pink Pearl apples, Seascape strawberries and, of course, Black Mission figs from our 100-year old tree, to name a few.

 Our growing flock of chickens roost in a state-of-the-art coop on our Rutherford Estate.
 The Ameraucanas, Black Australorps, Buckeyes and Cuckoo Marans savor organic fruits and vegetables we cannot use in our restaurant or sell at the farmer’s market.
 These supplemental snacks produce the most gorgeous orange egg yolks!
 In turn, their manure is a vital part of our compost, adding much needed nitrogen to our fertilizer.